|

 Support The National Advocacy Center's mission to act in solidarity with those on the

+margins of society, especially the poor, immigrants and survivors of human trafficking.
 The National Advocacy Center of the Sisters of the Good Shepherd, Inc. is a 501(c)(4) non-profit corporation; as such donations are not tax deductible.

 |